Lucetia/piracy/about/README.md

 [![CC0](https://licensebuttons.net/p/zero/1.0/80x15.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Maximous Black](https://piracy.now.sh) has waived all copyright and related or neighboring rights to tis project.
+To the extent possible under law, [Maximous Black](https://piracy.now.sh) has waived all copyright and related or neighboring rights to this project.